 Burkhardt doesn’t take her advice and instead tries to shield his love interest from the horrors that now confront him.
 Despite his best efforts to protect Juliette Silverton, she becomes an unwitting pawn when a former hexenbiest named Adalind Schade seeks revenge against Burkhardt for negating her witch-like abilities.

 Fairy tales were originally an oral form of storytelling that went back centuries before Jacob and Wilhelm Grimm collected them in Children’s and Household Tales.
-Although Charles Perrault didn’t actually write The Sleeping Beauty, Little Red Riding Hood, Cinderella, he was the first to transform them into written words and release them under the moniker of The Tales of Mother Goose.
+Although Charles Perrault didn’t actually write The Sleeping Beauty, Little Red Riding Hood, Cinderella, he was the first to transform them into written words when he released them as The Tales of Mother Goose.

 Anthony Letizia